Down syndromeTrisomy 21

 - Eye problems, such as cataracts (most children with Down syndrome need glasses)

-- Early and massive vomiting, which may be a sign of a gastrointestinal blockage, such as esophageal atresia and duodenal atresia
+Early and massive vomiting, which may be a sign of a gastrointestinal blockage, such as

-- Hearing problems, probably caused by regular ear infections
+- Hearing problems, probably caused by repeated ear infections

 - Hip problems and risk of dislocation

 - Sleep apnea (because the mouth, throat, and airway are narrowed in children with Down syndrome)

 - Teeth that appear later than normal and in a location that may cause problems with chewing